panhia-thao/JavaScript.md/ztm/goals.md

 I want my communication to be better.
 I want to be positive and connect with people.
 Twin babies
+I pray that I am able to gift my parents 15k per year I pray that I can gift my huband 20k per two years for his birthday.
+I pray for generational wealth
+I pray for my kid to grow up to be more educated than me.
+I pray love and happiness.

 Need Imposter Syndrome